New weapons instructor course trains experts to ready troops

 |0

-This work, New weapons instructor course trains experts to ready troops [Image 2 of 2], by TSgt Alexandre Montes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New weapons instructor course trains experts to ready troops, by 2nd Lt.
+Nicolle Mathison, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT